SongOnWater/KMSunflower_CP/README.md

 ```
 Note: 'maxImageSize = (boxSize.width.toInt()* density).toInt()' this line is for loading big size image on iOS.
 Without the line the memory will be drained soon then causes a crash.
 This line has set the width of view used show the image as the "maxImageSize" to scale down its size while loading big images.
 ## Conclusion
 As Kotlin Multiplatform and Compose Multiplatform has implemented the multiplatform feature for the lower layer of programming language and higher layer of Composable views separately, the main work for migration is the replacement of middle layer of components and third-party libraries.
-But the components and libraries supporting multiplatform may have many differents from their peers on Android.
+But the components and libraries supporting multiplatform may have many difference from their peers on Android.
 So the ideal situation is when the majority components and libraries are able to support multiplatform, then do the migration for your Android code.

 If your App is developed from scratch, using multiplatform maybe a reasonable choice.
-But you may face losts uncertainty, as you are using a new framework and being a newbie.
+But you may face lots uncertainty, as you are using a new framework and being a newbie.

 The advantages of Kotlin Multiplatform and Compose Multiplatform is that if you are an Android developer, you do not need to learn a new language and APIs of a new platform.
 But your experience on Android, especially on the third-party libraries will not match.
 So maybe KMP/CMP is a relatively easier way to wade into Multiplatform area.

 Compared with other multiplatform technologies, such as Flutter, React Native, KMP/CMP is still immature.
-So how to convice developers to adapt it is a big issue.
+So how to convince developers to adapt it is a big issue.
 Also like other  multiplatform technologies, it is inevitable to deal with platform specific problems, so developers  have to learn some platform specific knowledges, that seems like a paradox.